 How to Make Crockpot French Toast

-- Prep the bread: Cut the bread into 1 to 1 ½ inch cubes.
-Place the cubed bread in an even layer in the bottom of a greased slow cooker insert.
+1. Prep the bread: Cut the bread into 1 to 1 ½ inch cubes.
+Place the cubed bread in an even layer in the bottom of a greased slow cooker.

-- Make the custard: In a large bowl, whisk the eggs and brown sugar, then whisk in the milk, heavy cream, cinnamon, salt, and vanilla.
+2. Make the custard: In a large bowl, whisk the eggs and brown sugar until smooth.
+Then, whisk in the milk, heavy cream, cinnamon, salt, and vanilla.

-- Finish assembling: Pour the custard over the bread, then use a wooden spoon to push the bread down into the custard mixture, ensuring that it’s all submerged.
-Cut the butter into small pieces, then scatter them over the surface of the bread mixture.
+3. Finish assembling: Pour the custard over the bread.
+Use a wooden spoon to push the bread down into the custard mixture, ensuring that all the pieces are submerged.
+Cut the butter into small pieces, and scatter them over the surface of the bread mixture.

-- Cook: Turn the slow cooker on to medium, cover, and cook for 2 ½ to 3 hours.
+4. Cook: Turn the slow cooker on to medium, cover, and cook for 2 ½ to 3 hours or until the custard is set.

 Quick Tip